 Secular Student Alliance International Resources

-If you are a current international student group who is affiliated with SSA, please review the lists below outlining the services and resources that are and are not available outside North America to prevent confusion about how we can support your group.
+If you are an international secular student group who is affiliated with SSA, please review the lists below outlining the services and resources that are and are not available outside the US to prevent confusion about how we can support your group.

 The following services are available to our overseas affiliates.
 Currently we only offer materials in English, and we do recognize that many of our group-running documents are US-centric (though many are also applicable in any part of the world).